Elijah Spencer

-Elijah Spencer (1775 in Columbia County, New York – December 15, 1852 in Benton, Yates County, New York) was an American politician from New York.
+Elijah Spencer (1775 – December 15, 1852) was an American politician from New York.

 Biography

 In 1791, he removed to Jerusalem, then in Ontario County, New York, settling in that part which was separated in 1803 as the Town of Vernon, later renamed the Town of Benton, and engaged in agricultural pursuits.
 He was Supervisor of the Town of Benton from 1810 to 1819.
 He was a member from Ontario County of the New York State Assembly in 1819.

 Spencer was elected as a Democratic-Republican to the 17th United States Congress, holding office from December 3, 1821, to March 3, 1823.
 Afterwards he resumed his agricultural pursuits.
 He was again Supervisor of the Town of Benton from 1826 to 1828.
 He was the delegate from Yates County to the New York State Constitutional Convention of 1846.

 He was buried at the Lake View Cemetery in Penn Yan, New York.